 Assange, Manafort Deny Report They Met.
 The White House Declined To Address It

+A squall of new reports on Tuesday brought new suggestions about ties between Americans in Donald Trump's campaign and the Russians who attacked the 2016 election – but nothing official from the government and only public denials from many of those involved.

-The White House declined to address a report on Tuesday that said Paul Manafort, Donald Trump's onetime campaign chairman, met in person with WikiLeaks founder Julian Assange.
+The White House declined to address a report on Tuesday that said Paul Manafort, Trump's onetime campaign chairman, met in person with WikiLeaks founder Julian Assange.

 So far the parties involved have either strongly denied the report or, like press secretary Sarah Sanders, demurred from commenting upon it one way or another.